 So collaborations have helped you grow?

 They help me expand and work with artistes I think are really cool.
 I haven't done a record with anyone I didn't like or like their skills or because I was paid for it.

-But everyone I've collaborated with my heart as a learning process, if I have anything that is of value that I can share with them, I'll love to bring that to the table and it's also about spreading the love to their fanbase and vice versa.
+For everyone I've collaborated with by heart, it's a learning process, if I have anything that is of value that I can share with them, I'll love to bring that to the table and it's also about spreading the love to their fanbase and vice versa.

 I took out time from 2017 to really work on collaborations like “I'm not putting out any Tomi Thomas music for the next year.”

-Where'd you say you found the energy because collaborating, you have to match energies.
+Where would you say you found the energy to do so because collaborating, you have to match energies.

 It's deep.
 There are a lot of people that have egos and think they know ball.
 We're all learning and no one knows what's going on at the end of the day.